UCSF-DSCOLAB/pan_cancer_immune_archetypes/README.md

-# Discovering Dominant Tumor Immune Archetypes in A Pan-Cancer Census
+# Discovering Dominant Tumor Immune Archetypes in a Pan-Cancer Census

 This repository contains code used to create figures for this paper All RNAseq and single cell data is available using the GEO accession GSE184398.
 Some data that is not available on GEO or [UCSF Data Library](https://datalibrary.ucsf.edu/node/121/) has been added to this folder `files_used_for_plots`